Mary Hardy (comedian): Biography

 Mary Hardy was born in Warrnambool and brought up in Bacchus Marsh.
-The youngest of eight children; her parents were Winifred Mary (née Bourke) and Thomas John Hardy; the author Frank Hardy was her brother.
-Her professional acting career began in 1950, when she was noticed by J. C. Williamson, where she worked for several years in various productions.
-In 1957, as Peter in the J. C. Williamson production of Peter Pan, Hardy first became known as a star, proving to be a huge success.
+She was the youngest of eight children; her parents were Winifred Mary (née Bourke) and Thomas John Hardy.
+The author Frank Hardy was her brother; their father died in 1943.
+Her acting career began when she was noticed by representatives from the J. C. Williamson company, and she worked for several years in various Williamson productions beginning with Charley's Aunt in 1946.
+She joined the Ethna Players in 1950.
+However it was not until 1957 when she took the role of Peter in the J. C. Williamson production of Peter Pan that she became famous.

-The following year, after Hardy's nomination for "Actress of the Year" for her role as Frankie in A Member of the Wedding, the recently formed Union Theatre Repertory Company offered Mary a permanent position joining actors such as Noel Ferrier, Frank Thring, Toni Lamond and Fred Parslow.
+The following year, after Hardy's nomination for "Actress of the Year" for her role as Frankie in A Member of the Wedding, the recently formed Union Theatre Repertory Company offered her a permanent position joining actors such as Noel Ferrier, Frank Thring, Toni Lamond and Fred Parslow.
 She first appeared with UTRC as the cabin boy Pip in Moby Dick—Rehearsed.

-The move from theatre to television came via the late night satirical revues for which Hardy wrote.
-Initially these were at the Arlen Theatre in St. Kilda with, amongst others, Noel Tovey.
+In the early 1960s she began to write, and appear in, late night satirical revues.
+These began at the Arlen Theatre in St. Kilda with, amongst others, Noel Tovey.
 Later she would perform at the Phillip Theatre in Sydney with Jill Perryman, Gordon Chater and Judi Farr.
+The move from theatre to television would come via these revues.

+In 1962 she married the musician Ian Pearce.
+They lived at a home he inherited from his mother in Shanahan Crescent, McKinnon.
+1962 was also the year that she first presented a television show, the 26 July episode of Personally Yours.
+The 13-part series was 'designed so that the comperes' special talent will be reflected in each show'.

-In 1964 Noel Ferrier asked Hardy if she would return to Melbourne to join him on television in In Melbourne Tonight.
-At the same time she also began co-hosting a morning radio program on 3UZ, which was to become the most popular afternoon radio program for five years.
-Earlier, she had presented a program on 3XY and was later heard on 3AW for many years.
+In 1964 Noel Ferrier asked Hardy if she would join him on television in In Melbourne Tonight (also known as IMT); Ferrier was one of three hosts of the show at this time and each IMT was different.
+As well as television she began co-hosting a morning radio program with Ferrier on 3UZ, which was to become Melbourne's most popular afternoon radio program for five years.
+In 1967 Hardy started a new television program, Noel and Mary with her 3UZ cohost Ferrier on Channel 0.
+Earlier, she had presented a program on 3XY.